Using Your Tax Refund to Pay Off Debt

 March 29, 2012 : Trent Hamm - Guest Contributor

-Ed Note: The Simple Dollar’s Trent Hamm used to have debt.
+Editor’s Note: The Simple Dollar’s Trent Hamm used to have debt.
 Lots of it.
-And, like many of us, he used little windfalls like annual tax refunds to help reduce that debt.
+And, like many of us, he used little windfalls like annual tax refunds to help pay off debt.
 But it wasn’t until he used his tax refund as the first step in a brand new spending lifestyle that he was finally able to climb out of debt entirely.
 Today, he’s living debt free and his personal finance blog, The Simple Dollar, helps people find simple ways to manage their money and build the foundation for a financially secure future.

-Several years ago, I was buried up to my neck in consumer debt.
+Several years ago, I was buried in debt.
 Five figures in credit card debt, two car loans, furniture loans, home electronic loans – I could barely keep up with the bills and I didn’t even have a mortgage.

 I always viewed tax time as something of a blessing at that point.
 I generally received a refund of around $1,000 each year, which usually went straight toward the worst of those debts.
 I’d file my income taxes at the first possible moment, and then I would practically camp out by the mailbox waiting for that check from Uncle Sam to come in.

 Yet, by the end of summer, I seemed to always be right back where I started.
 The tax refund check was gone and the debt level was rising again.
 I was right back to the point of writing checks from one credit card to pay another and letting some bills slide until the next paycheck came in, only to find the cycle repeating itself when the New Year rolled around – taxes filed, check received, breathing room earned, and then slow sinking into the quicksand of debt again.